joelouthan/theologic.us/content/posts/prayers/2020-07-08-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 48:6–8 (ESV)

+      “You have heard; now see all this; and will you not declare it?
+      From this time forth I announce to you new things, hidden things that you have not known.
+      7 They are created now, not long ago; before today you have never heard of them, lest you should say, ‘Behold, I knew them.’
+      8 You have never heard, you have never known, from of old your ear has not been opened.
+      For I knew that you would surely deal treacherously, and that from before birth you were called a rebel.
 </pre>

+My God,

+You always knew that I was a sinner.
+I was born into sin and I sin continuously.

+Everything that I have done to rebel against your holy name does not come as a shock or as a surprised.

+But you did not cast me out into the sea.
+You did not abandoned my soul into hell.
+You did not let me die in corruption of my own sin.

+You O Lord are my heart's desire and I long to worship you.

+You have been perfectly faithful and loving and kind to me in every single way.

+Lord, do not let your Spirit depart from me.

+Keep me in your grace.
+Keep me from evil.

+Keep my eyes on you.

+Lord, I wait on you.
+You are my Lord and the Rock of my salvation forever.
+Amen.

 ## Foremost